AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 # Learn how to connect and run queries against the Adobe Commerce database

-Learn several methods for connecting to an Adobe Commerce cloud project.
-Learn how to pull down a db to use offsite.
-Learn some methods for masking PII and removing it.
+Learn several methods for connecting to an Adobe Commerce on cloud project.
+Learn how to dump a database for use offsite.
+Learn methods for masking PII and removing it.

-There are three typical paths that can be used for accessing the data from your Adobe Commerce project.
+You can access Adobe Commerce data from your cloud project using any of the following methods:

 * Using a DB dump to use locally
 * A remote DB connection to your cloud instance